DamarTheMunginizer/DamarTheMunginizer/README.md

 # Good Day!
 I'm Damar Shipp Jr., aka *The Munginizer*
 ###  Turning raw data into insights and crafting dynamics solutions

 Welcome to my GitHub portfolio!
 I’m a data enthusiast who thrives on turning numbers into decisions, with a knack for analytics, process optimization, and financial efficiency.
-My projects range from data wrangling and visualization to building models that drive real-world insipred impacts.
+My projects range from data wrangling and visualization to building models that drive real-world inspired impacts.

 ## About Me
 - Experience: